robinycfang/NovelQuant/README.md

 | -p | Path to samtools if not in the environment variables |
 | -t | Threads to use in samtools.
 Default: 1 |

 The first column in the final output, NovelQuant_final.txt, represents the names of novel transcripts.
-The rest of columns represent expression of novel transcripts normalized to total sequencing depth in the sample processed.
+The rest of columns represent expression of novel transcripts normalized to total sequencing depth in the samples processed.